 - Government-issued ID for both of you

 - Cash for the application fee (which will vary county by county)

-- You’ll need to know the full name, birth place, and birth date for you, your partner, and your parents!
+- You’ll need to know the full name, birthplace, and birth date of you, your partner, and your parents!

 - Some counties may require a copy of your birth certificate

 - If you’ve been married before, you’ll need to show proof of divorce

 Other things to know: